“How can I grow as an educator — and help my students grow, too?”

 - Ex: Every three months, we will re-evaluate the students and measure who is moving up and who may need more support.
 By checking in on this schedule, we should have a good idea at the end of the year how each student is doing and can evaluate the class as a whole.

-Goal: This year, I will improve reading outcomes in my 3rd grade class by implementing new teaching techniques and checking in on progress on a monthly basis.
+This year, I will improve reading outcomes in my 3rd grade class by implementing new teaching techniques and checking in on progress on a monthly basis.
 By the end of the year, the goal is to have at least 50% of students move up a reading level and have all students leave the 3rd grade feeling confident in their reading abilities.

 By thinking about all of these smaller aspects of a goal, it ensures teacher goals are achievable and rewarding, and strategically fit into a larger vision for their school, district and career.
 Teachers get into the habit of creating goals that encourage growth in them and their students and push them toward larger goals.

-Remember to share these best practices as your teachers work on their goals:
+Remember to share these best practices as your teachers work on their goals

 - Personal and student focus: Respond to previous performance feedback as well as student data.
 Consider where additional support, training or data may help make goals achievable.